eduardo-w-bandeira/databarn/README.md

 class Line(Seed):

-    # Using a primary key is optional.
+    # Using a key is optional.
     # An auto cell means that Barn will automatically \
     # assign an incremental integer number.
     number = Cell(int, is_key=True, auto=True)